 A labyrinth is a path that winds in unexpected ways into a central circle.
-We selected a processional labyrinth, with a separate entrance and exit, enabling one to walk in and depart without interrupting another’s journey.
-Though our design is simpler than renown ones at Chartres Cathedral, France and Grace Cathedral, San Francisco, it is inspired by an ancient “Cretan” labyrinth that dates back at least 3500 years.
+Ours is a processional labyrinth, with a separate entrance and exit, enabling one to walk in and depart without interrupting another’s journey.
+Though our design is simpler than renowned ones at Chartres Cathedral, France and Grace Cathedral, San Francisco, it is inspired by an ancient “Cretan” labyrinth that dates back at least 3500 years.
 The colors chosen represent creation and earth, and symbolize abundance.

 Take a closer look at the entrance tiles.
 They reveal an engraving “You will show me the path of life: in your presence there is fullness of joy.”
 In the words of Psalm 16, we are called to reflect on God’s abiding presence.
 The five loaves and two fishes near the center symbolize Jesus’ ability to nourish thousands of people from seemingly meager resources, a reference to the Gospel story in Matthew 14:13-21.
 It serves as a reminder of God’s abundance and provision.